Synagogue of La Chaux-de-Fonds

-The synagogue of La Chaux-de-Fonds (Synagogue de La Chaux-de-Fonds) is a synagogue located at 53 Rue du Parc in La Chaux-de-Fonds, canton of Neuchâtel, Switzerland.
-It was opened in 1896 and was listed among the Cultural Property of National Significance.
+The Synagogue of La Chaux-de-Fonds (Synagogue de La Chaux-de-Fonds) is a Jewish congregation and synagogue, located at 63 Rue du Parc, in La Chaux-de-Fonds, in the Canton of Neuchâtel, Switzerland.

+The synagogue was opened in 1896 and was listed among the Cultural Property of National Significance.
 It is also part of the La Chaux-de-Fonds 19th-century urban ensemble listed as a World Heritage Site.